> Travel & Visa Requirements

 Entry/Exit system (EES)

-Starting in 2025, and after several delays, the EU is planning to introduce a new automated registration system, called Entry/Exit system (EES), for UK and other non-EU travellers who don’t require a visa to enter the EU.
+Starting from 12 October 2025, the EU is introducing a new automated registration system, called Entry/Exit system (EES), for UK and other non-EU travellers who don’t require a visa to enter the EU.
+The Entry/Exit system (EES) is being introduced gradually over a period of 6 months at countries’ external borders.
+This means that data collection will be gradually introduced at border crossing points with full implementation by 10 April 2026.

 It will apply when entering all EU member states, with the exception of Ireland and Cyprus.